 Next, you’ll want to have a third-party evaluate you to see how you really stack up against recruits across the nation.
 Knowing where you stand will help you target the right programs and maximize your opportunities.

 There are a couple of ways you can go about this.
 First, you can ask your high school or club coach for feedback.
 College coaches often reach out to high school and club coaches for input, so there’s a good chance yours is already in the loop.
 Or you can turn to an online service.
-Some coaches use scouting services, such as National Preps or Scouting Ohio for football, while others use recruiting tools, such as NCSA.
-We’re the largest recruiting network in the country, with more than 35,000 college coaches searching for prospects.
+Many coaches use recruiting services like NCSA.
+We’re the largest recruiting network in the country, with more than 40,000 college coaches searching for prospects.

 Some sports—mostly team sports—use star ratings to rank recruits.
 Star ratings are a quick and easy way to convey a recruit’s level of talent to college coaches.
 Most commonly, student-athletes are ranked from no stars, meaning their talent is unknown, to 5 stars or elite athletes.

 These are the best players in the country, generally among the nation’s top prospects.
 They have outstanding athleticism and ability far beyond their peers.

 These prospects have excellent knowledge of the game and ability.
 They will most likely start their freshman year in college and are the best player on their club or high school team.

 These student-athletes show dominance on the field and will be an impact player.
 They have a few areas of development and might not always be consistent, especially when competing against top-tier players.